Dozens potentially exposed to toxic mercury in Houston spill

 There are blood and urine tests that can measure mercury levels in a person’s body.

-WHAT IF I SPILL MERCURY?
 Emergency officials should be called for any spill greater than the amount found in a thermometer, thermostat or light bulb.
 A hazardous materials team was called last week to clean up a half cup of mercury found on the basement floor at a water treatment plant in Oswego, New York.

 If a small item such as a thermometer or compact fluorescent light bulb breaks, the Centers for Disease Control and prevention says it can be cleaned up by following specific instructions.
 Any clothing that comes in contact with the liquid should be thrown away.
 Mercury should not be washed down the drain.